Learning and Achieving Together

 Consequences in our school

 Whilst focusing on rewarding positive behaviour, we recognise that at times, children will not follow our Code and consequences will follow.
-Consequences are outlined in the form of a Stage System which is included in the school behaviour policy.
+Consequences are outlined in the school behaviour policy.
 Children will be supported to reflect upon the reasons for their actions as well as the impact that they have had upon themselves and others.
 Opportunities to discuss what they have learnt will focus on risk reduction, and identify a different choice moving forward.

 Getting involved at Hobletts